Tameness of actions on finite rank median algebras: Dynamical tameness of group actions

+Thus, the cover $\mathcal{B}_{u,v}$ is $G$-bounded.
+Since $\Ucal_w$ is generated by such $G$-bounded covers, $\Ucal_w$ itself is $G$-bounded.
+Because the RF-compactification coincides with the uniform completion of $(X, \Ucal_w)$, it follows that the extended action of $G$ on $X^{RF}$ is jointly continuous. \end{proof}

+Note that in \cite{Me-MedIntr} we prove a result which is similar to Proposition \ref{t:G-bound} but for median actions on median algebras equipped with the \textit{intrinsic uniform structure}.
+These two results, being similar, are however incomparable.

-\begin{thm} Let $X$ be a topological median $G$-algebra with finite rank and compact intervals.
-If $G$ is discrete, then the canonically defined RF-compactification $\nu \colon X \to \overline{X}^{RF}$ is a $G$-compactification which is Rosenthal representable (and dynamically $G$-tame).
-If $G$ is a topological group with the Baire property then this remains true if $\overline{X}^{RF}$ is metrizable. \end{thm} \begin{proof} As we already know $\nu \colon X \hookrightarrow \overline{X}^{RF}$ is an injective continuous compactification.
-Moreover the following two conditions are satisfied: \begin{enumerate} \item $\overline{X}^{RF}$ is a compact median algebra. \item The rank of $\overline{X}^{RF}$ is finite (and equal to the rank of $X$ by Fact \ref{f:facts2}.5). \end{enumerate}
+\begin{cor} Let $X$ be a topological median $G$-algebra with finite rank and compact intervals, where $G$ is a topological group.
+Then the canonically defined RF-compactification $\nu \colon X \to X^{RF}$ is a $G$-compactification which is Rosenthal representable (and dynamically $G$-tame). \end{cor} \begin{proof} As we already know, $\nu \colon X \hookrightarrow X^{RF}$ is an injective continuous compactification.
+Moreover the following two conditions are satisfied: \begin{enumerate} \item $X^{RF}$ is a compact median algebra. \item The rank of $X^{RF}$ is finite (and equal to the rank of $X$ by Fact \ref{f:facts2}.5). \end{enumerate}